Thoregon/thoregon.truCloud/doc/mediathek.md

 ? can we use the hash fn from ipfs w/o add/upload
     -> apply the hash fn to the url to find out if it is used/pinned already

+## Media Specific Data & Features

+### Streams & Collections

+- Chapter
+    - timecode
+    - name, description
+- Likes
+    - timecode
+    - who
+    - overall
+- Comments
+    - timecode
+    - who
+    - overall
+- Usage
+    - statistics which sections will be viewed by the audience
+    - overall

+### Podcast Sources

+## Adapters

+### Storage

+- source (storage system) defines adapter
+- specifies a storage system
+- PUT, GET, DELETE
+    - PUT & DEL optional
+- may need credentials
+    - for all
+    - for a root in the storage system, if multiple accounts

+#### IPFS & Pinning

+Garbage Collection
+- take usage (references to)
+- unpin/remove local

+Pinning
+- ServiceAgent of SSI
+- Pinning Service from a Provider

+### UI

+## Resumable Uploads

+- upload to Service Agent (resumable)
+- SA add to IPFS, Torrent, S3
+- Storage!
+POC -> 2000 Videos

 ## Stockexchange for storage

 - automated agents/bots